The 7 Best Ski Boots for Wide Feet in 2023

 The BFC features a 103mm last and moldable shells and liners, for even more fit customization.
 They're a moderate 100 flex level, which is perfect for beginners and intermediate skiers looking to step their game up.
 They also have a walk mode, a plus if you're starting out backcountry skiing as well.

-But expert skiers will want something stiffer.
-The BFCs are also not compatible with tech bindings, so you'll have to use frame bindings for touring.
+Expert skiers will want something stiffer.
+That's because the BFCs are also not compatible with tech bindings, so you'll have to use frame bindings for touring.
+However, if you want a versatile pair of wide ski boots with all-day comfort, the BCF 100 are hard to beat.

 K2 BFC 100 Ski Boots